side-projects-42/Resource-Store-2/GOOGLE/qpp/mirror/CodeMirror/doc/upgrade_v3.md

 Version 3 does not depart too much from 2.x API, and sites that use CodeMirror in a very simple way might be able to upgrade without trouble.
 But it does introduce a number of incompatibilities.
 Please at least skim this text before upgrading.

 Note that **version 3 drops full support for Internet Explorer 7**.
-The editor will mostly work on that browser, but it'll be significantly glitchy.
+The editor will mostly work on that browser, but it’ll be significantly glitchy.

 DOM structure
 -------------